 2½ tablespoon mustard seeds1 teaspoon crushed garlic½ teaspoon chilli powder1 Handful of curry leaves

-Step 2 is completely optional if you do not like the carrots to be too chewy1.
-Slice carrots into bite size pieces
+Step 2 is completely optional if you do not like the carrots to be too chewy, or instead of slicing you can grate them1.
+Slice carrots into bite size pieces.

 2. Place carrots in a microwave proof dish, cover with water and heat for 3 minutes, should still be crunchy.
 Drain water.